arubyz/gocog/docs/README.fork.md

   are interpreted relative to the directory containing `filelist.txt`, not the current directory when `gocog` is run.

+* When running a command to process generator code, the current directory is set to the same directory as the input file.
+This makes it easy for generator code to reference other files which are in the same directory as the input file.

 * Removed the default value of `go` for `--cmd`, requiring it to be explicitly specified either on the command line or via the start mark (see below).
 Also changed the default for `--ext` to `.txt` and for `--args` to `%s`, which are defaults that work well for